pbek/QOwnNotes/doc/spellchecking.rst

 Spellchecking
 ~~~~~~~~~~~~~

-You can use the table below to find your Language from `Dictionary Folders <https://github.com/LibreOffice/dictionaries>`_
+You can use the table below to find your language from `dictionary folders <https://github.com/LibreOffice/dictionaries>`_.

-- First open the relevant folder.
-For e.g **en**
+- First open the relevant folder, for example **en**
-- Then find the **.dic** and **.aff** files in that folder.
-Open them.
-For e.g **(en_US.dic)**
+- Then find the **.dic** and **.aff** files in that folder and open them, for example **(en_US.dic)**
-- Then click on **Raw** button.
+- Then click on **Raw** button
-- Once the file is loaded, right-click and **Save Page as..** to download the dictionary to your computer.
+- Once the file is loaded, right-click and **Save Page as..** to download the dictionary to your computer

 Note:
-- If you can't find your language in this table then unfortunately a dictionary for it doesn't exist in the LibreOffice files.
+- If you can't find your language in this table then unfortunately a dictionary for it doesn't exist in the LibreOffice files
-- If you want to create a dictionary, go `here <https://wiki.documentfoundation.org/Development/Dictionaries>`_
+- If you want to create a dictionary, go to the `Documentfoundation.org Dictionaries Development <https://wiki.documentfoundation.org/Development/Dictionaries>`_

 +------+-----------------+----------------------------+